The Lands That Form the MSHCP

 Hidden Valley Recreation Area in Norco

-In the nearly two decades since the RCA was created to implement one of the nation’s largest and most ambitious conservation efforts – the Multiple Species Habitat Conservation Plan (MSHCP) – more than 82% of the 500,000-acre reserve has been assembled.
-Through these lands, the MSHCP seeks to protect the 146 native plant and animal species in western Riverside County.
+In the two decades since the RCA was created to implement one of the nation’s largest and most ambitious conservation plans – the Western Riverside County Multiple Species Habitat Conservation Plan (MSHCP) – nearly 84% of the 500,000-acre reserve system has been assembled.
+Through conservation of these lands, the MSHCP seeks to protect the 146 covered native plant and animal species.

 Aerial photo of Banning, California